psarangi550/github_git_rev/git_submodule/git_submodule.md

 - while cloning as the submodule we can add as the `git submnodule add <git repo url>` which will clone the repo under the `main parent module` in this case

+- this will create the `submodule as .gitmodule` in